A toolkit about advocacy, where you may need it and some tips along the way.

 • The Office of the Advocate for Persons with Disabilities builds partnerships alongside Albertans with disabilities and includes community groups, advocacy organizations, caregivers and loved ones to help understand disability-related issues in Alberta.

-• Voice of Albertans with Disabilities (VAD) is dedicated to supporting individuals, organizations, government representatives, schools, business personnel, and employers to reduce the barriers and find solutions that prevent full participation.
+• Voice of Albertans with Disabilities (VAD) is dedicated to supporting individuals, organizations, government representatives, schools, business personnel and employers to find solutions that reduce the barriers preventing full participation.

 • Inclusion Alberta is a family-based, non-profit federation that advocates on behalf of children and adults with intellectual disabilities and their families.